 "Most of what you want is on the other side of stopping trying so hard.
 Not stopping caring.
 Just stopping clenching."FROM THE PROLOGUE · BETWEEN STATIONS

-There is no promise here that you will get everything you want.
-There is an invitation to notice what happens to your wanting when you stop treating it like an emergency.
-That tends to change what comes — and what you realize you actually wanted.
+It offers something closer and more useful: an invitation to notice what happens to your wanting when you stop treating it like an emergency.
+Most readers find that this changes what arrives — and what they realize they actually wanted in the first place.

 "The difference between a good swimmer and a great one is almost entirely a matter of not wasting energy on unnecessary resistance.
 They are not stronger.
 They are less forceful."FROM CHAPTER 19 · OPEN HANDS